Takerman/app-portfolio/wp-content/plugins/sg-cachepress/readme.txt

 = SiteGround Optimizer Media Optimization Page =

+Image Compression:
 	Here, you can configure the Image compression in order to resize your existing images and decrease the space they are occupying.
 The dimension of the images will not change.
 You can fine-tune the compression level as well as choose either original images backups are created.
+It is available only on SiteGround Environment.

-Use WebP Images to generate webP copies of your images.
+Use WebP Images:
 	WebP is a next generation image format supported by modern browsers which greatly reduces the size of your images.
 If the browser does not support WebP, the original images will be loaded.
+It is available only on SiteGround Environment.

 You can also enable or disable Lazy Load for various assets.
 You can also exclude specific assets such as iframes, videos, thumbnails, widgets, shortcodes and more from the dropdown menu.
 You have an option to exclude specific images from Lazy Loading.
 This is done by adding the class of the image in the tab.
 Enable the Maximum Image Width if you often upload large images on your website.
 Enabling this will resize your existing and future images whose width exceeds 2560 px.

 You can modify the max image width setting using the filter we've designed for that purpose.
 Here's an example of the code, you can add to your functions.php file: